diegommm/ampr/README.md

 the 'to' argument (for obvious reasons).
 Examples:

     [default]
+    # Definition of paths
     [192.168.2.0/24 scope global src 192.168.1.1 metric 10]
+    # Definition of paths

 The rest of the arguments to the 'ip' command, namely the nexthops, will be added dynamically when they are determined to be available.
 Each nexthop definition is a white space separated list of